Vietnamese Beef Stew (Bò Kho)

 For the Beef and the Marinade:

-- 2 pounds boneless beef for stewing, cut into bite-sized chunks
+- 2 pounds boneless beef chuck or brisket

 - 2 tablespoons minced garlic